Alumni Spotlight - Dr. Liz Brown

 Who were your mentors in residency?

 So many fantastic people!
-I have to mention Jeff Borkan, who of course is a giant in the family medicine world….but so humble and unbelievably approachable.
-He helped me think about some non-traiditonla careers and what a job that involves policy and medicine could actually be.
-HE WAS FANTASTIC AND CONNECTED WITH HIM MULTIPLE TIMES after residency to make decisions on what to do next.
+I have to mention Jeff Borkan, who, of course, is a giant in the family medicine world—but so humble and unbelievably approachable.
+He helped me think about non-traditional career paths and what a job involving both policy and medicine could actually look like.
+He was fantastic, and I connected with him multiple times after residency to help make decisions about what to do next.

-Melissa Nothnagle was the residency director when I started and she was an inspiration in terms of comprehendsive reproductive health and all of the things family medicine doctors can do to help people, either having children or not.
+Melissa Nothnagle was the residency director when I started, and she was an inspiration in terms of comprehensive reproductive health and all the ways family medicine doctors can help people—whether they are having children or not.

-Fabia El Reyes…was fabulous to work with as well.
+Fadya El Rayes was fabulous to work with as well.

-Oh my gosh, Raven Chandren just a briliiant man!
-Unbelieable clinician and also the only attending who came to dig out my driveway on the morning of a HUGE snowstorm when I siad I was tgoing to be late because I cant get my car out in time for rounds,.
-He showed up and instead of just giving me a reide ot eh hospital, he hopped out of his care with a shovel and actually started digging it out with me.
+Rabin Chandran—just a brilliant man!
+An unbelievable clinician and also the only attending who came to dig out my driveway on the morning of a huge snowstorm when I said I was going to be late because I couldn't get my car out in time for rounds.
+He showed up, and instead of just giving me a ride to the hospital, he hopped out of his car with a shovel and actually started digging it out with me.

-So many great people and have SUPER fond memories of working with them and really felt very supported and taken care of.
+So many great people.
+I have super fond memories of working with them and really felt very supported and taken care of.

 The importance of taking things just one piece at a time.
-Because when you sit back and look at all of the things as a resident does in a single day.
-It’s completely overwhelming.
+Because when you sit back and look at everything a resident does in a single day, it's completely overwhelming.

-And if you went into everyday thinking omg I have to get all of this done, I would have just been paralyzed.
-So having a little list and checking things off as you do it.
-Really makes a huge difference to take things in bite size pieces.
+And if I had gone into every day thinking, I have to get all of this done, I would have been paralyzed.
+So having a little list and checking things off as I go—it really makes a huge difference to take things in bite-sized pieces.

-That this is a really unique time in your life and your career and seize the opportunity to learn things that won’t be as easy to learn once you are out of training.
+This is a truly unique time in your life and career—seize the opportunity to learn things that won’t be as easy to pick up once you’re out of training.

-Ph yes absolutely!
-A couple of months ago, three of us had a little mini residency reuinion weekend.
-And yes, regular text threads with some of my co-residents.
+Oh yes, absolutely!
+A couple of months ago, three of us had a mini residency reunion weekend.
+And yes, I have regular text threads with some of my co-residents.

 What's a memorable experience that you have during your time as a resident?